ShrivatsSukhanand/Non-Restoring-Division-Design/README.md

 # Non-Restoring-Division-Design
 This design implements 17-bit signed integer division using the Non-Restoring algorithm, constrained such that the magnitude of the dividend is always greater than the divisor.
-Verified using a layered SystemVerilog testbench architecture on Aldec Riviera-PRO 2025.04 via (EDA Playground)[https://www.edaplayground.com/x/fiAu], and synthesized on Vivado ML 2025.2.1.
+Verified using a layered SystemVerilog testbench architecture on Aldec Riviera-PRO 2025.04 via (EDA Playground)[https://www.edaplayground.com/x/fiAu]

+**Synthesis** : Successfully mapped RTL to the 45nm Library using Cadence Genus, resulting in 488 cell count.

+**Timing** : Achieved closure at a 3.5ns clock period (approx. 285MHz) with a healthy +1413ps setup slack.

+**Power**: Total estimated power consumption is 1.32mW.

+**Area**: While cell counts are 488, the tool currently reports a total area of 0.
+This is suspected to be attributed to missing area definitions within the lab-provided FOUNDRY .lib/.lef files.
+Currently investigating library characterization to enable physical dimension mapping.

 Working through this project, strengthened FSM design understanding and sharpened hardware debugging skills.
 Debugging were assisted by Claude and Google AI.

-Please check the elaborated design and Setup and Hold time details attached in the Design_result folder, the Clock frequencey obtained through synthesis is 285.71MHz
 **Verification**

 The output is a 36-bit value where the lower 17 bits represent the quotient and the next 17 bits represent the remainder.
 The remaining bits are padding for hexadecimal alignment.